zammad/zammad-documentation/appendix/single-sign-on.rst

 For the full SSO experience (*i.e.,* for passwordless, one-click sign-in), Zammad users must:

-1. be on the Active Directory server’s local intranet; and
+1. be on the Active Directory server's local intranet; and
 2. modify their network settings for the Zammad host to be treated as a local intranet server.